-This study group is for funders who currently work in East Africa.
-The study group brings together representatives from funder organizations including the Open Society for East Africa (OSIEA), Palladium, PITCH, FRI, America Jewish World Service (AJWS), UHAI and DFPA.
+This group is for funders who currently work in East Africa.
+The taskforce brings together representatives from funder organizations including the Open Society for East Africa (OSIEA), Palladium, PITCH, FRI, America Jewish World Service (AJWS), UHAI and DFPA.
 The group focuses on a range of issues impacting LGBTI people in the region, including:

 - Closing of civic spaces and what the participants could do about this socio-political status.